 External DHCP and a reserved IP range

 If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
-For instance, address conflicts may occur if you set a node’s IP assignment mode to ‘Auto assign’ in the context of an external DHCP server.
+For instance, address conflicts may occur if you set a machine’s IP assignment mode to ‘Auto assign’ in the context of an external DHCP server.
 See IP ranges to create such a range.
 It should correspond to the lease range of the external server.

 You should not enable DHCP relays in MAAS without sufficient planning.
 In particular, MAAS does not provide the actual relay.
 It must be set up as an external service by the administrator.
-What MAAS does provide is the DHCP configuration that MAAS-managed DHCP requires lin order to satisfy any client requests relayed from another VLAN.
+What MAAS does provide is the DHCP configuration that MAAS-managed DHCP requires in order to satisfy any client requests relayed from another VLAN.

 To relay from one VLAN (source) to another VLAN (target):